 Throughout this paper, we show that by predicting perceptual action consequences based on memory and perception, the proposed framework can accomplish a variety of challenging tasks under a unified framework.
-These results can be seen as support for the conjectured connections between sensory neurons, motor neurons, and memory regions in the proposed neocortex model of Figure 1.
+These results can be seen as support for the conjectured connections between sensory neurons, motor neurons, and memory regions in the proposed neocortex model of Figure 2.
 However, only a small part of this conceptual diagram is implemented.
 In future work, we would like to investigate the addition of more hierarchical relations in the memory model, consider cross modality inference, and learn models autonomously based on intrinsic motivation.

-V. ACKNOWLEDGMENT
+ACKNOWLEDGMENT

 We are thankful to our colleagues Dirk Ruiken, Mitchell Hebert, Jay Wong, Michael Lanighan, Tiffany Liu, Takeshi Takahashi, and former members of the Laboratory for Perceptual Robotics for their contribution on the control basis framework code base.
-We are also grateful to Julia Badger, Philip Strawser, Jonathan Rogers, and the Robonaut Team for their support on Robonaut-2.
-This material is based upon work supported under Grant NASA-GCT-NNX12AR16A and a NASA Space Technology Research Fellowship.
-Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the National Aeronautics and Space Administration.
+We are also grateful to members in the Robonaut Team, Logan Farrell, Kimberly Vana, Mike Goza, Paula Lucas, Chuck Claunch, Evan Laske, Craig Kourtu, Kenneth Ruta, etc., for their support on Robonaut-2.
+This material is based upon work supported under Grant NASA-GCT-NNX12AR16A, the Air Force Research Laboratory and DARPA under agreement number FA8750-18-2-0126, and a NASA Space Technology Research Fellowship.
+The U.S. Government is authorized to reproduce and distribute reprints for Governmental purposes notwithstanding any copyright notation thereon.
+Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the National Aeronautics and Space Administration, the Air Force Research Laboratory, DARPA, or the U.S. Government.